Right of First Refusal

 - No more than 50% of the building to be in non–residential use, e.g. shops or offices

 Qualifying tenant includes leaseholders and some fixed term or periodic tenancies, but not assured or assured shorthold tenancies.
-Someone who is a tenant of more than 3 flats in the building will not be a qualifying tenant of any of those flats.
+Someone who is a tenant of three or more flats in the building will not be a qualifying tenant of any of those flats.

 RFR applies to the immediate landlord of the tenants.
 That is the individual to whom they pay their ground rent and who is entitled to possession when the tenant’s lease finishes.

 RFR does not apply to some landlords.
-These include most housing authorities such as councils, housing associations, charitable housing trusts and certain resident landlords.
+These include most housing authorities such as councils, housing associations, charitable housing trusts and also to certain resident landlords.

 An exempt resident landlord is one who lives in the building and where two conditions apply